Table of Contents

 Discovery by Bartolomeu Dias

-The Cape of Good Hope lies at the southern tip of the Cape Peninsula, near Cape Town, South Africa.
-It was first rounded by the Portuguese explorer Bartolomeu Dias in 1488 during a mission to find a sea route to India.
-Dias originally named it the “Cape of Storms” (Cabo das Tormentas) due to the violent weather and treacherous currents he encountered.
-However, King John II of Portugal renamed it the “Cape of Good Hope” (Cabo da Boa Esperança) to signify the optimism that the route to Asia was finally within reach.
-This renaming itself reflects the psychological and strategic weight the cape carried in European exploration.
+The Cape of Good Hope is located at the southern tip of the Cape Peninsula, near modern-day Cape Town, South Africa.
+It was first rounded by Portuguese explorer Bartolomeu Dias in 1488 during an expedition to chart a sea route to India and the East Indies.
+Dias initially dubbed it the “Cape of Storms” (Cabo das Tormentas) in reference to the violent weather and treacherous currents he encountered there.
+However, King John II of Portugal later renamed it the “Cape of Good Hope” (Cabo da Boa Esperança) to emphasize the optimism that this new route would open lucrative trade opportunities with Asia.
+This renaming was more than symbolic; it underscored the cape’s critical importance as a gateway to the riches of the East and the expanding horizons of European maritime ambition.

 Vasco da Gama and the Route to India